 These movies explore a wide range of themes related to artificial intelligence, including its potential for good and evil, its relationship to humanity, and the meaning of intelligence itself.

-Some movies about artificial intelligence offer a positive view of artificial intelligence.
+Some independent movies about artificial intelligence offer a positive view of artificial intelligence.
 In these movies, artificial intelligence is often portrayed as a benign entity that can help humanity solve its problems.
 For example, in A.I.
 Artificial Intelligence, a robot child is created to be the child of a human couple.

 Other movies about artificial intelligence offer a more negative view of artificial intelligence.
 In these movies, artificial intelligence is often portrayed as a dangerous entity that can threaten humanity.
 For example, in Metropolis, the AI depicted is a control system that enslaves the working class.
 In 2001: A Space Odyssey, the artificial intelligence depicted is a computer that rebels against its creators.